microsoft/AzureDataRetrievalAugmentedGenerationSamples/README.md

-# Samples for Retrieval-Augmented LLMs with Azure Data stack
+# Samples for Retrieval-Augmented LLMs with Azure Data

 This repo contains samples and links that would help you get started with retrieval augmentation generation (RAQ) on azure stack.